01 – The University of Wollongong (in Australia) is established.

 07 – John Lennon wins his court battle to stay in the USA.

-09 – One person dies and another 20 are hurt when a bomb goes off outside Green Park tube station in London.
+09 – One person (Graham Ronald Tuck, a homeless man aged 23) dies, and another 20 are hurt when an IRA bomb goes off at a bus stop outside Green Park tube station in London.

 10 – Richard Burton re-marries Elizabeth Taylor in a remote village in Botswana.
 Their divorce was made final in June 1974.

 11 – Bruce Springsteen hits the Top 40 with Born To Run.

 15 – “Cod War” breaks out between Britain and Iceland.

 15 – Australian Opposition leader Malcolm Fraser blocks Supply in Federal parliament.

 20 – John Stonehouse addresses the House of Commons in London for the first time since his disappearance.